Prunus rivularis: Description

-The leaves are simple and alternately arranged along the stems.
+The leaves are deciduous, simple and alternately arranged along the stems.
 The general shape of the leaf ranges between elliptic and ovate and is gauged out to be 5-6 cm long and 2-3 cm wide.
 The base shape of the leaf is considered cuneate while the apex is acuminate.
 The margin or edges is described as serrate; usually with 10–11 teeth per centimeter.

-Flowers of this plant usually blossom around March to April.
+The flowers of this plant usually blossom around March to April.
 The inflorescence type is considered a raceme, where there are flower spikes from stalks that pawn out from the stem.
 The flowers themselves stretch in entirety to 12-16 mm.
 They occur in clusters of 2 to 8 on leaf axils.
 The pedicels on which the flowers are attached measure to 15–16 mm.
 They have a green and glabrous surface.
 The glabrous hypanthium is considered the floral tube.
 P. rivularis is defined as a perigynous plant.
 The hypanthium's length and width is measured out to be 2 to 2.5 mm, respectively.
 The calyx lobes, or sepals of a flower, are found in a cluster of 5.
 The sepal has an oblong leaf shape and is measured 2 millimeters.
 The apex has a flat tip or truncate shape.
 There is a sugar-producing gland at the tip in which the leaves cup around.
 The margins are ciliate and the sides are pubescent.
 There are 5 white petals that are measured with a length of 5 mm.
 The petal margins are cupped and have an undulated (wavy) shape.
 There are on average of 20 stamen; the filaments are long and slender, 4–6 mm long while the anthers have a yellowish tint.
 The stamen is planted on the base of the hypanthium where the ovary is placed in the superior position.
 The ovary has a dark green hue and is measured 1–1.5 mm long while the style is white and is measured 5–6 mm long.

 The fruit ripens in late July.
 It is a drupe with a stony endocarp, fleshy mesocarp and soft exocarp.
 They can appear alone or in a cluster of 2 or 3 other fruits.
 The pedicel that stems from the fruit is slender and glabrous, measured to be 13–16 mm long.
 The fruit shape is globular and has an orangeish-reddish tint.
 It is 17–22 mm long as it is wide.
 It has a very juicy mesocarp, though it is quite bitter in taste.
 The endocarp is 9–11 mm wide and 13–15 mm thick.